Arzion032/Arzion032/README.md

 I want to specialize in **data/analytics engineering** 🧹💾 aiming to design reliable pipelines that power real-world AI and analytics applications.
 Backend development continues to capture my interest ⚙️.

-Outside of programming, I’m into **dance 💃, modeling 📸, gym 🏋️, and kickboxing 🥊**.

 <div style="margin-top: 15px;"></div>